 Following a short two month recovery period, Anna’s life has now completely changed.
 “The surgery changed everything.
 I’m no longer living with a daily pain.
 I’m more confident, and I can wear whatever shoes I like.
 I can’t recommend the surgery enough”.

-Dr John Watson came in to our urgent care centre Casualty First with what he suspected to be a strangulated hernia.
+Dr John Watson came into our urgent care centre Casualty First with what he suspected to be a strangulated hernia.
 He was seen immediately and referred to one of our specialist London Hernia consultants Mr Romi Navaratnam.
-Dr Watson was seen the same-day by our consultants and praised the standard of patient rooms, the quality of the food provided and the knowledgeable nurses that were on-hand throughout his treatment.
+Dr Watson was seen the same day by our consultants and praised the standard of patient rooms, the quality of the food provided and the knowledgeable nurses that were on-hand throughout his treatment.

 Kate came to the Shoulder Unit with severe pain in her left shoulder.
 She was seen by Mr Toby Baring and was initially diagnosed with bursitis of the shoulder which then progressed to the more severe condition of frozen shoulder.
-Kate experienced such pain that she struggled to walk and sleep at night and was in desperate need to treatment.
+Kate experienced such pain that she struggled to walk and sleep at night and was in desperate need of treatment.
 Mr Baring recommended hydrodilation of the shoulder treatment for Kate and she was on the mend immediately after being treated.
-Within two weeks of the treatment she was feeling much better and able to completely get back to her daily life.
+Within two weeks of the treatment, she was feeling much better and able to get back to her daily life.

 Mr Agar praised the nursing staff commenting that they would do “anything to help”.

-Suffering with hip pain, Rowena was recommended by a friend to London Hip Specialists to see lead hip Consultant, Mr Robert Marston.
+Suffering from hip pain, Rowena was recommended by a friend to London Hip Specialists to see lead hip Consultant, Mr Robert Marston.
 Rowena talks of her positive experience with Mr Marston and reflects on his calming approach and not at any point feeling rushed, always able to answer and fully explain any questions that she had.
 In particular Rowena was impressed with being able to walk on the same day after her operation and the accuracy of her recovery plan that was designed by Mr Marston.
 Rowena expressed full confidence in returning to London Hip Specialists should she need a further hip operation in the future.